MIPS/newlib/libgloss/mips/hal/examples/romable/README.txt

-Example of a system suitable for loading onto a ROM.
+Demonstration of a bootable example suitable for placing in ROM.
+This includes copying application code to RAM during boot.

-Set Environment variable MIPS_ELF_ROOT
+Set environment variable MIPS_ELF_ROOT
 	This should be set to the root of the installation directory for the toolchain (that is, below the bin directory)